Transformers: Revenge of the Fallen: Plot

-Sam, Mikaela, and Leo then find alien expert and former Sector Seven agent, "Robo-Warrior" Seymour Simmons, who reveals the Transformers visited Earth eons ago and the most ancient, known as Seekers, remained hidden on Earth.
-With help from Wheelie, they track down an elderly Decepticon turned Autobot Seeker named Jetfire at the Smithsonian Air and Space Museum.
+Sam, Mikaela, and Leo then seek out alien expert and former Sector Seven agent Seymour Simmons, who reveals that Transformers have been visiting Earth for a long time and some, known as Seekers, have remained hidden on the planet.
+With help from Wheelie, they track down an elderly Decepticon-turned-Autobot Seeker named Jetfire at the Smithsonian Air and Space Museum.
 They use their shard to revive Jetfire, who teleports the group to Egypt.
-Along with Jetfire, Wheelie sides with the Autobots, and Jetfire sends them to locate the Matrix of Leadership, the sun harvester's key, which could also be used to revive Optimus.
-The group finds the Matrix, whom the Primes sacrificed themselves to hide, in Aqaba, but it disintegrates into dust.
+Along with Jetfire, Wheelie allies with the Autobots, and Jetfire sends them to locate the Matrix of Leadership, the key to the Star Harvester, which could also revive Optimus.
+The group finds the Matrix, which the Primes sacrificed themselves to conceal, but it disintegrates into dust.

 Meanwhile, NEST forces and the Autobots land near the Giza pyramid complex and are attacked by the Decepticons.
-The Constructicons combine to form Devastator, who reveals the sun harvester hidden inside a pyramid before he is destroyed.
-A majority of the Decepticons are annihilated, mostly with multiple airstrikes from the Navy and the U.S Air Force, but Megatron badly injures Sam.
-Near death, the Primes speak to Sam, saying that the Matrix must be earned, not found, and that he has the right to bear it by fighting for Optimus.
-They revive Sam and grant him the Matrix, which he uses to restore Optimus.
-The Fallen steals the Matrix from a weakened Optimus and uses it to activate the sun harvester.
-After a wounded Jetfire sacrifices himself to allow his parts to be used for additional power and flight, Optimus destroys the harvester and kills the Fallen.
-Heavily damaged and distraught by his master's death, Megatron retreats with Starscream.
-The Autobots and their allies then return to the United States, and Sam and Leo return to college.
+The Constructicons combine to form Devastator, who reveals the Star Harvester hidden inside a pyramid before he is destroyed by a Navy railgun, as U.S. military reinforcements and Jetfire arrive to assist.
+Many Decepticons are destroyed by multiple airstrikes from the Navy and the U.S. Air Force, but Megatron manages to kill Sam.
+The Primes speak to Sam, saying that the Matrix must be earned, not found, and that he has the right to bear it by sacrificing himself for Optimus.
+They revive Sam and grant him the Matrix, which he uses to resurrect Optimus.
+The Fallen steals the Matrix from a weakened Optimus and uses it to activate the Star Harvester.
+Jetfire, who was wounded by Scorponok before he killed it, sacrifices himself to merge with Optimus, giving him additional power and flight.
+With this upgrade, Optimus destroys the Star Harvester, severely wounds Megatron, and kills the Fallen.
+Distraught by his master's death, Megatron retreats with Starscream.
+The Autobots and their allies return to the United States, and Sam and Leo return to college.